CesiumGS/3d-tiles-samples/1.1/TilesetWithFullMetadata/README.md

 - Arrays with all component types, once with fixed length and once with dynamic length
 - All integer component types are once used in normalized and once in non-normalized form

-This resulty in 387 properties with different types.
+This results in 387 properties with different types.
 The following sandcastle iterates over all these properties, and prints the property values as they are stored in the tileset metadata:

 ```JavaScript
 const viewer = new Cesium.Viewer("cesiumContainer");